jlc06/FinalDataProject/README.md

 - Circle - Emery Hollar
 - X - Barry Bingham and Brian Ernest

+## Visualization
+We will be using Tableau to visualize the story our data tells.
+So far we have a table showing the relationship between the predicted stats and the actual stats and a graph showing the difference in predicted vs. actual stats broken down by position.
+We will be adding a final graph showing what the model predicts for next year based on last year's stats.

 We hope to use our class time efficiently to accomplish a lot of our team-oriented work given our conflicting schedules, but we stay in constant contact via slack